ViewComponent/view_component/docs/guide/index.md

 end
 ```

-_Note: In versions of Rails < 6.1, rendering a ViewComponent from a controller does not include the layout._
+_In versions of Rails < 6.1, rendering a ViewComponent from a controller does not include the layout._